 \textbf{Our contribution.} In this paper, we present a comprehensive study of the entropic Gromov-Wasserstein and its unbalanced version between (unbalanced) Gaussian distributions when inner product is considered as a cost function, which we refer to as entropic (unbalanced) inner product Gromov-Wasserstein (IGW).
 We also study its corresponding barycenter problem among multiple Gaussian distributions.
+Our work also complements the works of \cite{Gelbrich1990}, \cite{janati2020entropic} and ~\cite{Salmona2021gromov} when we give an explicit explanation of the effect of the entropic regularization on the OT and the geometric structure of the optimal transport plan between Gaussians.
+More particular, our contribution is four-fold and can be summarized as follows:

-Our contribution is three-fold and can be summarized as follows: \begin{enumerate} \item \textbf{Balanced Gaussian measures:} We first provides a closed-form expression of the entropic inner product Gromov-Wasserstein between Gaussian probability measures with zero means.
+\textbf{1.
+Balanced Gaussian measures:} We first provide a closed-form expression of the entropic inner product Gromov-Wasserstein between Gaussian probability measures with zero means.
 We demonstrate that the expression depends mainly on eigenvalues of the covariance matrices of the two measures.
 Furthermore, an associate optimal transportation plan is shown to be also a zero-mean Gaussian measure.
-Our analysis hinges upon an application of von Neuman's trace inequality for singular values of matrices. \item \textbf{Unbalanced Gaussian measures:} Second, by relaxing marginal constraints via KL divergence, we further study the entropic unbalanced IGW between two unbalanced Gaussian measures with zero means.
+Our analysis hinges upon an application of von Neuman's trace inequality \citep{kristof1969neumann,horn_johnson_1991} for singular values of matrices.

+\textbf{2.
+Unbalanced Gaussian measures:} Second, by relaxing marginal constraints via Kullback-Leibler (KL) divergence, we further study the entropic unbalanced IGW between two unbalanced Gaussian measures with zero means.
 The main challenge comes from the two $\KL$ terms that add another level of constraint in the objective function.
 To overcome that challenge, we show that the objective function can be broken down into several sub-problems that can be solved explicitly through some cubic and quadratic equations.
-That leads to an almost closed-form formulation of the optimal Gaussian transport plan of the unbalanced IGW between the unbalanced Gaussian measures. \item \textbf{Barycenter problem:} Finally, we study (entropic) Gromov-Wasserstein barycenter problems with inner product cost, which we refer to as (entropic) IGW barycenter, among zero-mean balanced Gaussian measures.
-We prove that the barycenter of zero-mean Gaussian distributions is also a zero-mean Gaussian distribution with a diagonal covariance matrix.
-Reposing on that Gaussian barycenter, we can directly obtain a closed-form expression for the barycenter problem when the regularized parameter is sufficiently small, which is also the setting people widely use in practice. \end{enumerate}
+That leads to an almost closed-form formulation of the optimal Gaussian transport plan of the unbalanced IGW between the unbalanced Gaussian measures.